AKIZ – A VIETNAMESE-GERMAN JOINT RESEARCH PROJECT

 Support by research ministries and industry

-The joint project is sponsored by the German Federal Ministry of Education and Research (BMBF) and the Ministry of Science and Technology of the Socialist Republic of Vietnam (MOST).
-Additional financial contributions of the participating German industrial partners emphasis the economic relevance of the project.
-The total project budget amounts to more than 10 mil.
-EUR.
+Photo: Drainage in Tra Noc Industrial Zone The joint project is sponsored by the German Federal Ministry of Education and Research (BMBF) and the Ministry of Science and Technology of the Socialist Republic of Vietnam (MOST).
+Additional financial contributions of the participating German industrial partners emphasizes the economic relevance of the project.
+The total project budget amounts to more than 10 million EUR.

 top